MARY'S CITY of DAVID - The Israelite House of David as reorganized by Mary Purnell

 The membership was asked to "block vote" for issues and candidates that were compatible with our views and concerns.
 It is not, nor ever has been a commandment to follow suit, or to vote at all.

-So today, coalitions are created and districts/precincts are redrawn to politically secure the desired political seats so that the democratic process is, the way we want it.
+So today, coalitions are created and districts/precincts are redrawn to politically secure the desired political seats so that the democratic process can be the way we want it.
 This is quite the norm today ... another great idea for which we were chastised and then our ideas used commonly.

 13. "That the property is held by Benjamin and Mary in fraud of the other members and should be declared to be a charitable trust."